What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Comparison of which is better: stevia, xylitol or fructose

-Stevia is the only natural, calorie-free, zero-glycemic alternative to sugar.Xylitol is found in mushrooms, fruits and vegetables.
+Stevia is the only natural, zero-calorie, zero-glycemic alternative to sugar.Xylitol is found in mushrooms, fruits and vegetables.
 For commercial production, it is extracted from birch and corn.Fructose is a natural sweetener found in honey, fruits, berries and vegetables.

 Unlike artificial sweeteners, it does not contain harmful chemicals.
 May increase blood pressure.